kaorlol/dfl-cli/README.md

 ### How to use it

-Download the [release](https://github.com/Uvxtq/download-from-link/releases/latest) and preferably create a new folder and put the exe in there.
+Download **download-from-link.exe** from the [latest release](https://github.com/Uvxtq/download-from-link/releases/latest) and preferably create a new folder and put the exe in there.
 Open a terminal and run: ```download-from-link.exe <link you want to download>``` (Make sure you are cd'ed into the directory with the exe!)

 ## Supported